Vancouver-KDD/book-study/04-test-driven-development/chapter-6-equality-for-all-redux/dave-ch6-equality-for-all-redux.md

 ```

 Check the test running.
+Now there is no difference between Franc.equals()  and Money.equals(), so we delete the redundant implementation in Franc.

 <What we've done>
 * Stepwise moved common code from one class (Dollar) to a superclass (Money)